zalando/zappr/docs/troubleshooting.md

 Services Zappr depends on return http status code > 499.

-**Solution**: Disable and enable the Zappr check to retry the services call.
+**Solution**: Login to Zappr; Let the repository sync finish; Select the repository; on the right side disable and enable the Zappr check to retry the services call.

 ### The case that happened only once